habanoz/tech-feed/_posts/2024-10-05--llama3-scaling-laws.md

 Training language models is an expensive business and it is important to plan carefully ahead of training.
 This post will briefly touch studies on scaling laws.

+For a given amount of training flops, there is a trade-off between model size and size of dataset.
+The optimal size for a given amount of compute, is proportional to compute raised to some power α > 1 (The same holds true between FLOPs and dataset size).
+Different studies have found different α values but there is a wide consensus on the power-law relationship.

 Scaling laws tries to answer the following question: Given a compute budget what is the optimal amount of tokens to train a model?

 ## Kaplan scaling laws